 During the inspection, consent, including written consent, may be revoked at any time by the person granting consent.
-Reasons for revoking shall be documented in the file.
 If the officer is told to stop inspecting the property and leave the premises, the officer shall stop immediately and leave the property.
 In this case, the officer must seek an alternative method of inspecting the property such as an inspection warrant.
 Revocation of consent shall constitute a refusal to inspect for the purposes of an inspection warrant.

 If the Compliance Officer is unable to make contact at the site or is unable to conduct a site visit due to time constraints, the Compliance Officer may send by certified and first class mail an "inspection request" (Form 3).
-The inspection request shall include the property owner's name, location of the apparent violations and a time frame to respond.
+The inspection request shall include the property owner's name, location of the alleged violations and a time frame to respond.